buragc/blog/content/work.md

 showpagemeta = false
 hidelatestposts = true

-date = "2016-12-19T22:30:45-05:00"
+date = "2017-07-01T22:30:45-05:00"
 +++

+# Abaka (July 2017 - Present)

+I co-founded [Abaka.io](www.abaka.io) to create a better patient experience and help address some of the problems we all face as patients in the healthcare ecosystem.

+At Abaka, I wear multiple hats ranging from engineering to marketing.
+In the current stage most of my time is spent on engineering our platform.

+--

-# Meetup (2016-Present)
+# Meetup (April 2016 - July 2017)
-I currently work at Meetup as the Director of Core & Data Engineering to make it easier for people to self-organize around their passions.
-We are responsible for running the services, data pipelines and recommendations that power Meetup.
+I worked at [Meetup.com](www.meetup.com) as the Director of Core & Data Engineering to make it easier for people to self-organize around their passions.
+My teams are responsible for running all back-end services, data pipelines and recommendations that power Meetup.

 **Some of my work includes:**

-* Ensuring engineering alignment with product
+* Ensuring engineering organization alignment with product
-* Empowering engineering managers to help us make Meetup better and faster
+* Hiring and growing engineering managers
-* Overseeing data processing pipeline to Google Cloud.
+* Overseeing data processing pipeline migration from on-premise to Google Cloud
-* Re-platforming Meetup by moving to a microservices architecture
+* Helping Meetup replatform from a monolithic codebase to micro-services
-* Aligning team structures and development processes for continuous deployment.
+* Leading the Core Platform team that serves all micro-service platform needs of the organization
+* Developed a micro-service discovery platform to help engineering teams discover and utilize micro-services faster
+* and I also loved hiring and building a team of top notch data, machine learning, platform and product engineers
 <br/>
 --